-- All staff members working directly with pupils at Bryn Tirion Hall School are trained in PRICE

-(Protecting Rights in a Caring Environment) and it is the only approved physical intervention

-technique available to staff at Bryn Tirion Hall School.
-It is RRN (Restraint Reduction Network)
+- All staff members working directly with pupils at Bryn Tirion Hall School are trained in P Proactive Approaches and it is the only approved physical intervention technique available to staff at Bryn Tirion Hall School.
+The School adopted ProActive Approaches in August 2020 which replaced PRICE.
+ProActive Approaches is the model which best suits our behaviour management needs.
+Website https://proactiveapproaches.co.uk/proactive-approachesbehaviour-courses/Tel: 0845 388 6005

-accredited.
-Website www.pricetraining.co.uk Tel: 01568 619390

-- We have an on-site PRICE trainer who delivers all INSET and refresher courses (Chris Jones: chris.jones@gewc.co.uk or 01978 760034)
+- We have an on-site Proactive Approaches trainer who delivers all INSET and refresher courses (Chris Jones: chris.jones@qewc.co.uk or 01978 760034)

 - Physical intervention techniques are never a substitute for good communication and awareness skills and should always be preceded by de-escalation strategies:

 - Active Listening

 - Boundary Setting

 - Prompting/ Signalling

 - Planned Ignoring / Silence

-- Reminder of Past Strengths & Achievements
+- o Reminder of Past Strengths & Achievements

 - Reminders of Rules / Consequences

 - o Humour

 - Assertive Direction / Direct Statement

-- Redirection / Diversion / Distraction
+- o Redirection / Diversion / Distraction

-- Time Out / Space Offered
+- o Time Out / Space Offered

-- Restructuring / Change of Face

-- Make the Environment Safer

-- o Removal of Person / Audience - o Or any method deemed appropriate and identified in BSPs which isn't listed above - Physical Intervention can only legally be used in the following circumstances: - Preventing injury to any person - Preventing serious damage to the property of any person - To avoid seriously disrupting the good order and discipline of the school - Training should be renewed annually in refresher training.
+- Restructuring / Change of Face - Make the Environment Safer - Removal of Person / Audience - Or any method deemed appropriate and identified in BSPs which isn't listed above - Physical Intervention can only legally be used in the following circumstances: - Preventing injury to any person - Preventing serious damage to the property of any person - To avoid seriously disrupting the good order and discipline of the school - Training should be renewed annually in refresher training.
 Any staff or those who do not achieve certification or do not attend regular updates will not be allowed to use any of the skills or techniques until they have successfully completed a full course. - Physical intervention cannot be used to enforce compliance with general rules or general staff instructions.
 It is only to be used in compliance with the above guidelines.
 For pupils who have experienced past abuse great care is taken in the use of physical intervention and this would be identified in BSP and PIRA documents.
 Staff are trained to be careful of how and where to hold the pupil and to take account of any emotional triggers resulting from such intervention. - Before any physical intervention staff must always seek to advise a pupil to stop their behaviour. - Staff must stay emotionally neutral but caring, communicating that they are calm and in control. - Specific de-escalation techniques should be implemented to support rapid positive resolution as detailed above, throughout any intervention.
-During the intervention staff can communicate with the pupil, providing calm reassurance and frequently checking upon their well-being if this is appropriate and identified in the BSP and PIAR. - The techniques used, allow for a gradual reduction in the restrictions of the hold and staff should engage the pupil in this process if appropriate. - Where possible, physical intervention should, as a preference, be carried out by the minimum number of staff as identified in the pupil PIAR document and in line with PRICE Training protocols. - The members of staff involved in an incident will complete/contribute to the recording of the incident. - Initial notifications will be made to Stakeholders as soon as possible after the incident, ideally on the same day. - Debriefs of both the pupil and staff ideally take place as soon as possible after the incident unless circumstances dictate otherwise, and these reasons should then be recorded on the ISE record. - Completed ISE reports (not signed), including School SLT comment should be forwarded to the pupils Stakeholders (as appropriate) within 72 hours.
+During the intervention staff can communicate with the pupil, providing calm reassurance and frequently checking upon their well-being if this is appropriate and identified in the BSP and PIAR. - The techniques used, allow for a gradual reduction in the restrictions of the hold and staff should engage the pupil in this process if appropriate. - Where possible, physical intervention should, as a preference, be carried out by the minimum number of staff as identified in the pupil PIAR document and in line with Pro-Active Approaches training protocols. - The members of staff involved in an incident will complete/contribute to the recording of the incident. - Initial notifications will be made to Stakeholders as soon as possible after the incident, ideally on the same day. - Debriefs of both the pupil and staff ideally take place as soon as possible after the incident unless circumstances dictate otherwise, and these reasons should then be recorded on the ISE record. - Completed ISE reports (not signed), including School SLT comment should be forwarded to the pupils Stakeholders (as appropriate) within 72 hours.